Staplegun-US/site-start/README.md

 ```

 Running `bin/install` will take care of installing the necessary gems, bower
 components, and node packages you'll need.
-Files only are installed on a
+Packages are only installed on a
 local project-level, not globally.

 ## Usage

-The `index.html` comes preset with base google analytics code,
+The `index.html` comes preset with google analytics code,
 css/js file inclusions, base meta settings, and a basic semantic body to get you started.
 To make full
 use of the site-start though, you'll want to use grunt.